Harold C. Simmons Comprehensive Cancer Center

 Cecelia Brewington, M.D., Medical Director of the CT Lung Cancer Screening Program at UT Southwestern, answers some key questions about CT lung cancer screening.

 “During the exam you’ll lie on a table while the CT scanner takes images.
 It takes about two minutes and there’s no IV or pain involved.
 As long as you don’t have any metal on your clothing you don’t even need to change into a hospital gown.”

 Who should get CT lung cancer screening?

-People without any symptoms of lung cancer age 55 and older who have a 30-year history of smoking a pack of cigarettes a day, or the equivalent (two packs a day for 15 years, a half-pack a day for 60 years, etc.), should be screened.
+People without any symptoms of lung cancer age 50 and older who have a 20-year history of smoking a pack of cigarettes a day.

 Why shouldn’t all current or former smokers get screened?

 The greatest benefit is seen in people who have smoked for a long time and have a higher risk of lung cancer.

 Before your first screening, you’ll have an appointment with a doctor or physician assistant to discuss your smoking history and smoking cessation resources and to address any concerns you have about the test.

 During the exam you’ll lie on a table for our about two minutes while the CT scanner takes images.
 There’s no IV or pain involved.
 As long as you don’t have any metal on your clothing you don’t even need to change into a hospital gown.